-Combining a reasonable price with a decent energy rating and a decidedly above-decent load capacity, this tumble dryer by Zanussi is our best tumble dryer runner-up and is one which offer fantastic value, too.
+Combining a reasonable price with a decent energy rating and a decidedly above-decent load capacity, this tumble dryer by Zanussi is our best tumble dryer runner-up and is one which offers fantastic value, too.

 Behind the door

-The larger sized door makes loading, and unloading quicker and easier, especially if you're drying large items such as bedding.
+The larger sized door makes loading and unloading quicker and easier, especially if you're drying large items such as bedding.